niosega/zozo/README.md

 python main.py
 ```

-The program create three file : `firststep.dta`, `secondstep.dta` and `thirdstep.dta` that contains cache response from Renault server.
+The program create four files : `firststep.dta`, `secondstep.dta`, `thirdstep.dta` and `fourstep.dta` that contains cache response from Renault server.
 This file are created in order not to reach the server quota.
-You can safely remove these three files.
+You can safely remove these four files.

 # API
 Before doing anything, you have to call the method `getPersonnalInfo`.

 ```
-zoe = Zoe(VIN, user, password)
+zoe = Zoe(user, password)
 zoe.getPersonnalInfo()
 # Then, you can use API methods.
 ```